Xenobladefanboy1/Calculator/README.md

 # Calculator
-Calculator code i made in a day
+My first program that I made without watching a YT tutorial or something like that lol